Waikiki Natatorium War Memorial

-Note: American Veterans Hawaii is a 501(c)(19), not for profit, all-volunteer Veterans' Service Organization.
+- American Veterans (AMVETS) Hawaii Posts and the Department are 501(c)(19), non-profit, all-volunteer Veterans’ Service Organization.

 Our members are Veterans and Active Duty Servicemembers serving in the U.S. Army, U.S. Navy, U.S. Marines, U.S. Air Force, Coast Guard, Hawaii National Guard and Reserve.